Danny McBride Identifies Where ‘Halloween’ Went Off The Rails

 That also happens to be what Carpenter was gunning for when he made the original film.
 At that point, the director has said in interviews, he was just trying to scare people.

-In fact, in an interview with Slate circa 2011, Carpenter explained that he made Myers, or as he was more popularly known in the script, “The Shape,” hollowed out and one-dimensional on purpose.
+In fact, in an interview with Slate in 2011, Carpenter explained that he made Myers, or as he was more popularly known in the script, “The Shape,” hollowed out and one-dimensional on purpose.

 “The more you know about a killer the less interesting he is,” Carpenter said.